YashaPushak/GPS/README.md

     # algorithm could use.
 We're indicating that c is a good default heuristic.
     heuristic categorical {a, b, c} [c]

     # sample_probability is a real-valued parameter.
-We're suggesting that to
+We're suggesting to
     # GPS that it should search values in the range [0, 1].
 Note that GPS might
     # actually try values outside of this range if it sees evidence that they
     # might perform better.
 However, since this is a probability it probably